(Also Known as Calcaneal Spurs or Osteophytes)

-Extra tension can result in overstretching, inflammation and/or micro-tearing of the fascia at your heel which your body finds difficult to repair.
-As your body tries to heal itself, the heel spur forms from calcium deposits (an osteophyte) at the bottom of your heel.
+Extra tension can result in overstretching, inflammation and/or micro-tearing of the plantar fascia, strains on the foot muscles and ligaments, and repeated tearing of the membrane that covers the heel bone.
+As your body tries to heal itself, the heel spur forms from calcium deposits (osteophytes) at the bottom of your heel.
 It can vary in shape from a flat, shelf-like growth to a hook-shaped, pointy projection, and can extend forward up to a half inch.
 Your body hopes this extra bone and tissue will help to relieve the pressure on your plantar fascia.

 The spur itself is not painful, however, if it is sharp and pointed it can poke into soft tissue surrounding the spur itself.
 As the bone spur irritates the tissue, inflammation and bruising can occur leading to heel pain.